vladimir-d/BoxView/Docs/login.md

 boxView.spacing = 20.0

 // adding 3 items to BoxView, each item is of type BoxItem
-// All items are created from views using 'boxZero', it produces items with zero paddings boxView.items = [ nameField.boxZero, passwordField.boxZero, loginButton.boxZero
+// All items are created from views using 'boxed' property, it produces items with zero paddings boxView.items = [ nameField.boxed, passwordField.boxed, loginButton.boxed
 ]
 ```
 As in these example all views have no additional paddings, all distances between each view and boxView are from boxView.insets, and all distances between neighbour views are from boxView.spacing.